dynamoose/dynamoose/README.md

 The Dynamoose Roadmap can be found in the [ROADMAP.md](//github.com/dynamoosejs/dynamoose/blob/master/ROADMAP.md) file.
 Help is always appreciated on these items.
 If you are able to help submit a PR so we can review and improve Dynamoose!

-## Development
+## Development Scripts

 Dynamoose has a few helpers for local development.
 These are included in the scripts section of our `package.json`.

-## npm test
+### npm test

-This will run all of our tests via grunt.
+This will run all of our tests via a node script.
 This spins up a local DynamoDB Local instance, runs Mocha, and closes the DynamoDB Local instance at completion.

+### npm run test:debug

+Same as above, but launched with `--inspect`.
+This will allow you to place debugger statements for working in the tests.

+### npm run test:debug:brk

+Same as above, but launched with `--inspect-brk`.
+This will allow you to place debugger statements for working in the tests, and not initialize the tests until you manually start it.

-## npm run lint
+### npm run lint

 This will run our lint configuration against all of our source files and alert you to any issues.

+### npm run ci

+This will run our lint, test, and coverage scripts.
+This is exactly what travis runs, if you'd like to verify prior to commit.

+### husky

+This is a helper for commit sanity.
+This will run our lint prior to commit, and full ci prior to push.